Snehamadhvi07/crud-app/README.md

 ## Credits

-CRUD App is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+CRUD App is built and maintained by [Sneha S](https://Snehamadhvi07.github.io).

 ## License